Chloe Eudaly

 Clover "Chloe" Delight Esther Eudaly (1969/1970) is an American politician from Oregon who served as Portland's City Commissioner from 2017 to 2021.
 Eudaly lost her November 2020 re-election bid to Mingus Mapps.

 Portland City Commissioner

 Eudaly won her position in 2016 by promising to focus on the needs of renters, people with disabilities, and people with lower incomes.
 Eudaly was elected to Position 4 on the Portland City Commission in November 2016.
 She had run as a tenants' rights advocate, pledging to encourage construction of lower cost housing.
-Portland is the last large American city that elects commissioners who oversee city departments.
-Along with a separately elected mayor, they form the city council.
+At the time, Portland was the last large American city in which elected commissioners oversaw city departments and, along with a separately elected mayor, formed the city council.
 Eudaly voted to defund the Portland police department and the proposal was defeated 2-3.
 Eudaly lost the election in November 2020 to Mingus Mapps.

 Community and civic life

 Eudaly was in charge of the Office of Community & Civic Life.
 Eudaly has a strong disdain for neighborhood associations and posit that they "tend to be dominated by older, white homeowners and push their interests rather than the needs of a diverse, growing city."
 When Eudaly took office, she inherited the Office of Neighborhood Involvement and she renamed it Office of Community & Civic Life (OCCL).

 On September 18, 2019, Willamette Week reported that Eudaly had sent an angry email to her colleagues on City Council threatening them with political consequences if they don't support her position on neighborhood associations function and their relationship with the City.